PurgoAI/test-iq-oq-git-intg/README.md

-# Repo to test the GIT integration with Databricks
+# Repo to test the feature GIT integration with Databricks